-Much more than a traditional introductory lecture, seminars are designed to stimulate your intellect and engage you with the world.
-Our most seasoned faculty will challenge you to think critically and creatively.
-Your seminar might even take you beyond the classroom--to attend a professional theatre production, tour an historic Boston site, or visit a local radio station, for example.
+Our most seasoned faculty will challenge you to think critically and imaginatively.
+Your seminar might even take you beyond the classroom—to attend a professional theatre production, tour an historic Boston site, or visit a local radio station, for example.

 First-Year Seminar Goals

-- Seminars will encourage cultural and intellectual activities, events outside the classroom, and/or guest speakers.
+- Encourage cultural and intellectual activities, events outside the classroom, and/or guest speakers

 - Center for Learning & Academic Success